Enumerating Regular Languages with Bounded Delay: Preliminaries

-Note that, if we allowed repetitions in $d$-orderings, then the language of any DFA~$A$ would be $O(|A|)$-orderable by an easy pumping argument.
+Note that, if we allowed repetitions in $d$-orderings, then the language of any DFA~$A$ would be $O(|A|)$-orderable: indeed, any word $w$ can be transformed into a word $w'$ of length~$O(|A|)$ by iteratively removing simple loops in the run of $w$.
 By contrast, we will see in Section~\ref{sec:automaton} that allowing a \emph{constant} number of repetitions of each word makes no difference.

 \begin{example} We consider the Levenshtein distance in this example.
 The language $(aa)^*$ is~$(1,2)$-partition-orderable (i.e., $2$-orderable) and not~$(k,1)$-partition-orderable for any~$k\in \NN$.
 The language $a^* + b^*$ is~$(2,1)$-partition-orderable and not orderable, i.e., not~$d$-orderable for any~$d\in \NN$.
 Any finite language is $d$-orderable with $d$ the maximal length of a word in~$L$.
 The non-regular language $\{a^{n^2} \mid n \in \NN\}$ is not $(t,d)$-partition-orderable for any $t,d \in \NN$. \end{example}